tvb-sz/serve-swagger-ui/README.md

 edit your `.toml` suffix config file, see: [2.2、TOML config file](#22toml-config-file)

-1. set `Server.BaseURL` which is your server bind domain base URL, such as `https://swg.com/`
+1. set `Server.BaseURL` which is your server bind domain base URL, such as `https://swagger.tvb.com/`
-2. set `Server.JwtKey` which is the jwt encryption key used to authenticate the cookie
+2. set `Server.JwtKey` which is the jwt encryption key used to authenticate the cookie, any character 8 to 16 characters long
 3. set `Server.JwtExpiredTime` which is Authorization token validity period, how many seconds after the token is issued
 4. set `Google.ClientID` and `Google.ClientSecret` obtained in the first step